Jump to Section

 Percocet, commonly known as a “perc,” is a powerful opioid pain medication made from two main ingredients: Oxycodone and acetaminophen.
 Prescribed by doctors, Percocet helps patients with moderate to severe pain.
 Although the drug is intended for short-term use, because of its potency, individuals can become addicted.
 Prescription opioids are very effective medications for the treatment of acute pain.

 What Do “Percs” Do?

-Percocet can alter brain chemistry even when people follow their doctor’s instructions to the letter due to their strength.
-When dependency occurs, an individual needs to take more Percocet and maintain normal body functions.
+When dependency on prescription medications occurs, an individual needs to take more Percocet to maintain normal body functions.
 This is the nature of addiction.
 Fortunately, Northern Illinois Recovery Center offers a comprehensive prescription drug addiction treatment program.

 How Was Percocet Created?

-Percocet was created in the early 1900s.
+Percocet is a prescription pain reliever created in the early 1900s.
 It is a mix of oxycodone and acetaminophen, and it was designed to relieve moderate to severe pain.
-Percocet was created to be less addictive than pure oxycodone, and it was meant to be a short-term medication.
+Percocet was created to be less addictive than pure oxycodone, and it was meant to provide short-term relief.

 How Is Percocet Abused?

-Percocet is abused when people take more of it than prescribed, or they crush the pills and snort them.
+Percocet is abused when people take more of the medication than prescribed, or they crush the pills and snort them.
 This increases the drug’s effects and can lead to addiction quickly.
-It is also abused when it is mixed with other drugs or alcohol.
+It is also abused when it is mixed with other substances.
 Percocet affects the brain by increasing levels of dopamine, a neurotransmitter that is associated with pleasure.
-This can result in a Percocet high and lead to addiction.
+This form of substance abuse ultimately leads to a Percocet high and lead to addiction.

 The risks of Percocet addiction include overdose and death.
-Percocet overdose can occur when someone takes too much of the drug or combines it with other substances such as alcohol.
+Percocet overdose can occur when someone takes too much of the drug or combines it with other prescription drugs, recreational drugs, or alcohol.

-In Illinois, 2,169 people die from opioid overdose in one year.
+In 2021, 3,013 died in Illinois as a result of drug use involving opioid painkillers.
 Prescription opioids are a factor in 24.9% of opioid overdose deaths.
 Opioids are a factor in 79.7% of all overdose deaths.
 17 out of every 100,000 residents die from an opioid overdose.
 Doctors write enough prescriptions for 45.2% of residents to have one.

 What Other Substances Can Increase a Percocet High?

-Polydrug use (using multiple drugs at once) is common with Percocet addiction.
-When Percocet is mixed with other substances, the effects of each drug are intensified.
+Polydrug or substance use disorder using multiple drugs at once, is common with Percocet addiction.
+When Percocet is mixed with alcohol or another drug, the effects of each substance are intensified.
 This can be extremely dangerous and lead to accidental overdose.